 Try this.
 When you step out of bed in the morning, open the curtains, take a big breath, and exclaim: What a wonderful day!
 I can’t believe how rational people are!

-Plato conceived of philosophers as watch-dogs, or guardians of the herd, i.e. the everyday people in his ideal state.
+Plato conceived of philosophers as watch-dogs, or guardians of the herd, meaning the everyday people in his ideal state.
 Plato envisioned philosopher-kings who would serve as both leaders and benevolent protectors of his Republic.
 I think it’s fair to say that this sentiment perdures in modern philosophy.
 In her capacity as an analyst, the philosopher offers her critical arguments to others, as in: Hey, I’ve thought a lot about this, and here are some reasons why you might not want to burn that woman (me?!) at the stake.
 Hence, we presuppose others are reasonable; i.e. that others can be reasoned with.
 Otherwise there’s no sense in our trying to appeal to another’s reason with an argument.

 If we believed people were completely reasonable, or completely unreasonable, we’d not have much reason for philosophy.
-In the former case there’s be no need, in the latter, no hope.
+In the first case there’s be no need, in the latter, no hope.
 Our discipline rests on this tension, and it’s what makes doing philosophy so interesting.
 Humans are admixtures of internal and external processes, one of them being the want to make sense of ourselves and others.
 Since we share living together, this is a pretty powerful want, for philosophers as much as anyone else.
 The problem is, when we’re Plato in the window, raising our fists like intellectual curmudgeons, we tend not to see our own reflections in the glass.